Serious illness withdrawal

 - listed under the government’s predetermined list of congenital conditions (a listed condition), or

 - not listed under the government’s list but expected to reduce life expectancy below the New Zealand superannuation qualification age of the member or for persons in general with that condition (a non-listed condition).

 Listed conditions currently include:

 - Down syndrome (Down’s syndrome)

 If you make a life-shortening congenital condition withdrawal from your locked accounts, you’ll be treated as if you have reached the age of eligibility for withdrawal from the locked section for the purposes of the complying superannuation fund rules and the KiwiSaver Act.
 That means you’ll no longer be able to receive any government contributions and your employer may be able to stop their contributions to your locked accounts.

-You’ll find more information to help you on the medical withdrawal form .
+You’ll find more information to help you on form 11 medical withdrawal .

 You don't need to complete the medical withdrawal form if you are leaving work and have funds in the standard section only.
 In this case, simply complete a form 12 leaving form and let us know you wish to withdraw your savings.